-Wartburg Theological Seminary implemented RAVE Mobile Safety (RAVE) in November 2015.
-This is a sms (short message service) texting and email alert system for the Wartburg campus and housing community.
+Wartburg Theological Seminary uses RAVE Mobile Safety (RAVE).
+This is a SMS (short message service), texting and email alert system for the Wartburg Seminary community and particularly the residential community.
 A message sent through this system is received by intended recipients within seconds.
 The RAVE software uploads the Wartburg database daily to ensure that emails and cell phone numbers remain current in their system.
-RAVE maintains this system and is monitored by Wartburg's database director.
+RAVE maintains this system and is monitored by Wartburg's Director for Technology.
 RAVE is used in conjunction with our main campus Simplex system.

-When a significant emergency or dangerous situation occurs that causes an immediate threat to the campus, Wartburg Theological Seminary President will assess the situation and work together with the vice presidents and deans, the director for human resources, superintendent for maintenance, the director for financial aid and student services, and the director for communication depending on the nature of the incident, to respond, communicate, and manage the situation.
+When a significant emergency or dangerous situation occurs that causes an immediate threat to the campus, Wartburg Theological Seminary's President will assess the situation and work together with the vice presidents and academic dean, superintendent for maintenance, the director for financial aid and student services, the assistant to the president, and the director for communication depending on the nature of the incident, to respond, communicate, and manage the situation.
 Depending on the nature of the incident, other Wartburg departments and other local or federal agencies could also be involved in responding to the incident.
 If the situation warrants, the president or another will call 911 immediately.

-All members of the Wartburg community are notified on an annual basis that they are required to notify the Dubuque Fire and Emergency Medical Services, Dubuque Police Department, the president, vice presidents and deans, the director for human resources, the superintendent for maintenance, or the director for financial aid and student services of any situation or incident on campus that involves a significant emergency.
+All members of the Wartburg community are notified on an annual basis that they are required to notify the Dubuque Fire and Emergency Medical Services, Dubuque Police Department, and one of the following on the seminary campus - the president, vice presidents and academic dean, the director for human resources, the superintendent for maintenance, or the director for financial aid and student services of any situation or incident on campus that involves a significant emergency.
 Wartburg Theological Seminary works with Dubuque local authorities and first responders to the scene such as the Dubuque Fire and Emergency Medical Services and the Dubuque Police Department.